-Mr. Parent has more than 30 years of experience in the aerospace industry.
+Mr. Parent has 40 years of experience in the aerospace industry.
 He started his career in 1984 with Canadair as an engineer on the Challenger and Canadair regional jet programs.
 Beginning in 1993, he held positions of increasing scope in aircraft product development, starting as head of the Challenger 604 program development team; in 1995, he headed the Q400 turboprop aircraft development program; and in 1998, he was promoted to Vice President, Program Management, with responsibilities covering all Bombardier aircraft development programs.

 From 2000 to 2004, Mr. Parent held numerous executive positions within Bombardier Aerospace, leading a number of facilities and product lines.
-In 2000, he held the position of Vice President, Operations, at Bombardier’s de Havilland site in Toronto; in 2001, he was promoted to Vice President and General Manager of Operations of the Toronto facility; in 2003, he held the position of Vice President and General Manager, U.S. Operations, with responsibilities encompassing Learjet facilities in Wichita and Tucson; and in 2004, he returned to Montreal as Vice President and General Manager of Challenger 300, 604, and 850/870 programs as well as the CRJ 200 Regional Aircraft product line.
+In 2000, he held the position of Vice President, Operations, at Bombardier’s de Havilland site in Toronto; in 2001, he was promoted to Vice President and General Manager of Operations of the Toronto facility; in 2003, he held the position of Vice President and General Manager, U.S. Operations, with responsibilities encompassing Learjet facilities in Wichita and Tucson; and in 2004, he returned Montreal as Vice President and General Manager of Challenger 300, 604, and 850/870 programs as well as the CRJ 200 Regional Aircraft product line.

 Mr. Parent was honoured in 1999 as one of “Canada’s Top 40 under 40” leaders.
 He was also selected as a 2010 Fellow of SAE International for his leadership and contributions in aircraft product development and for his successes at Bombardier and CAE.
 He received the 2005 Society of Automotive Engineers (SAE) Aerospace Engineering Leadership Award, and is a past recipient of the SAE Forest R. McFarland award.

 In 2016, he was appointed to the Board of Directors of the Business Council of Canada, in 2017 to the Board of Directors of TELUS, and in 2018 to the Board of Directors of the McGill University Health Centre Foundation.
 He has also been a member of the Board of Directors and Executive Committee of the Aerospace Industries Association of Canada (AIAC) since 2007, and was the AIAC’s Chair of the Board in 2009-2010.
-Mr. Parent also chaired the Board for Aero Montreal, Quebec’s Aerospace Cluster, from 2008 until 2010.
+Mr. Parent also chaired the Board for Aero Montreal, Quebec’s aerospace cluster, from 2008 until 2010.
 He is a past member of the Board of Directors and Executive Committee of the Canadian Association of Defence and Security Industries (CADSI).

 A native of Montreal, Mr. Parent is a graduate of mechanical engineering from Montreal’s École Polytechnique and of the Harvard Business School’s Advanced Management Program, and was awarded an Honorary Doctorate by École Polytechnique for his contributions to the aerospace industry in Montreal and internationally.
 Mr. Parent is an active pilot holding an Airline Transport Pilot Licence (ATPL) from Transport Canada.